GitEliteNovice/DcCam/README.md

 ![camera_prev2](https://user-images.githubusercontent.com/15318984/43355910-ba34d8b0-9283-11e8-987a-8e457c8878dd.png)

-# Still in development, lots of things will be add on to this.
+## Still in development, lots of things will be add on to this.
+# auto rotate icons
+# gallery
+# new features
 So stay tuned....

 Connect With Me
 -----------